IowaDave/Custom-Blocks-Top-Ten-Tricks/README.md

 Custom blocks can unlock more of TypeScript's full potential.
 We are going to show you how to create them.

+The [official documentation](https://makecode.microbit.org/blocks/custom) for custom blocks says, "Any exported JavaScript function can be turned into a block by simply adding a <code>//% block</code> comment."
+This can be done easily in the MakeCode editor, if you know the tricks.

 ---

 ### The Ten Tricks